Bridgwater United W.F.C.: History

 The team was formed by Tony Baverstock as Yetminster Ladies, and originally competed in South West League Division Two, the club's first game was against Weymouth Vikings on 16 September 1990.
 The club was renamed Sherborne Ladies in 1993, and in 1997 the team reached the 4th Round of the Women's FA Cup, finally going out to Everton in front of a crowd of over 500 at Huish Park.
 The team was renamed Yeovil Town Ladies in 1999, and progressed well under the management of John Flatters.
 After Flatters departed the club, first team coach Steve Phelps took over.

-The 2004–05 season saw Yeovil Town Ladies won the Somerset County Cup Final against Keynsham Town Ladies, with the end of this season also seeing the departure of young talent Helen Bleazard, who had been playing for Yeovil since the age of nine.
+The 2004–05 season saw Yeovil Town Ladies win the Somerset County Cup Final against Keynsham Town Ladies, with the end of this season also seeing the departure of young talent Helen Bleazard, who had been playing for Yeovil since the age of nine.
 Bleazard left to play for Bristol City Ladies, who at the time were playing in the Women's Premier League.
 The following season saw the team missing out on league promotion to Frome Town by one point, leaving them in the League runner's up position, and losing League Cup finalists.
 The 2006–07 season saw the Glovers at last seal promotion to the South West Combination League.

 The club embarked upon its first season back up in the South West Combination in 2007–08.
 It was another good campaign too, with the team acclimatising well to their new status and gaining a very respectable fourth-place finish.
 The 2008–09 season again saw fine progress, Yeovil Town footballer Nathan Jones joined as first team coach in November 2009.
 Yeovil finished the season third, behind league champions Queens Park Rangers and second place Plymouth Argyle.
 The Reserves finished the season as League champions, gaining promotion to the South West League, Division One.

 The following season saw the team hit the headlines following a 21–0 victory over Reading Town in the August.
-This inspired them to race to the top of the league with a 9–1 win over Cullompton, a hard-fought victory at Forest green and a 2–2 draw at Havant & Waterlooville.
+This inspired them to race to the top of the league with a 9–1 win over Cullompton, a hard-fought victory at Forest Green Rovers and a 2–2 draw at Havant & Waterlooville.
 The season was disrupted by poor weather for almost four months, but this allowed the team to concentrate on the FA Cup, with victories over Saltash United, Forest Green Rovers and Newquay taking them to an exciting fourth round tie with Norwich City, a game that saw them come out 3–0 winners, setting up a tie with Nottingham Forest.
 They lost this narrowly 1–0, but clearly showed their higher league promise.
 The team won the South West Combination Women's League, having won seventeen, drawn one and lost just two of their twenty matches, scoring 103 goals, conceding just fifteen.